-The purpose of this Compact is to facilitate interstate practice of Licensed Dietitians with the goal of improving public access to their services.
+The purpose of this Compact is to facilitate interstate Practice of Dietetics with the goal of improving public access to dietetics services.
 This Compact preserves the regulatory authority of States to protect public health and safety through the current system of State licensure, while also providing for licensure portability through a Compact Privilege granted to qualifying professionals.